About the scheme

 Additional government funding announced in 2019 for the Hebden Bridge Flood Alleviation Scheme has meant that the Environment Agency has been able to revisit designs for the Stubbing Holme Road area, which had previously been put on hold.

 The Stubbing Holme Road Flood Alleviation Scheme is being developed as a separate project from the main Hebden Bridge Flood Alleviation Scheme.

 Stubbing Holme Road is at risk from flooding from the River Calder and Rochdale Canal.
 It is located upstream of Hebden Bridge on the River Calder and includes a tributary, Colden Clough, which meets the Calder at a confluence by the Longstaff Court cul-de-sac.

 The plans for the scheme include:

-- Improving protection to riverside properties.
+- Property Flood Resilience measures to some riverside properties.

 Detailed design work for the scheme is nearing completion which includes an agreed way forward with each of the statutory utility companies (i.e., Yorkshire Water, BT Openreach, Northern Gas Networks and Northern Powergrid) for the service diversions required along Stubbing Holme Road.